 Berlin - Summer Study Abroad

-Take the Berlin FLP (faculty-led program) from June 22 – July 10, 2015 and earn 4 units of upper division COMM credit in 3 weeks in Germany’s vibrant capital city.
+Take the Berlin FLP (faculty-led program) from June 19 – July 7, 2017 and earn 6 units of upper division COMM credit in Germany’s vibrant capital city.

 A Vibrant European Metropolis